-The Weekend and Gerry Whelan Story
+The Festival and Gerry Whelan Story

 Gerry was born in 1918, a few miles outside Mohill, County Leitrim.
 His father, who died in 1927, played the fiddle and people making music, ceiling in their house at night, was part of his introduction to Irish music.
 He grew up with a great love of music, a love that he carried throughout his life.
 Gerry started lilting and singing at the age of three.
 By the age of six he could lilt at least 60 reels and jigs and sing quite a few songs.
 When he was seven years old he played his first tune on the mouth organ.
 Later he progressed to playing the melodeon and at the age of 17 acquired his first Hohner button accordion.